grittygrady/chris-grady-blog/README.md

 - CMS Systems

   > As ridiculous as this sounds, I genuinely did not know how a client would go about updating their website - particularly a blog or e-commerce / service site.
-I knew there _had_ to be a way that didn't involve digging in the code, I just waasn't exposed to them anymore.
+I knew there _had_ to be a way that didn't involve digging in the code, I just waasn't exposed to them _yet_.

 - Frameworks / Libraries and Mobile Design